Port of Hueneme: Port operation

 The ability to handle a diverse breadth of business is one way the port distinguishes itself from the much larger ports in Los Angeles County (Long Beach and Los Angeles) which are designed with the infrastructure to service container ships with approximately 5,000 containers.
-The Port has five deep-water berths and two cranes for handling intermodal containers and bulk cargo.
+The port has five deep-water berths and two cranes for handling intermodal containers and bulk cargo.
 Vessels arriving carry between 1,250 and 1,500 containers as larger vessels are unable to use the berthing facilities.
 As an official port of entry into the United States and being adjacent to the Navy Base, the facility maintains a high level of security including monitoring those entering and leaving the port complex.
 Hazardous cargo cannot be processed through the port.

 Automobiles and other roll-on/roll-off, high-and-heavy and project cargo are specialties of the port.
 Some 15,000 jobs are associated with the port including processing automobiles arriving in the port.
-Automotive business moving through the port accounts for 85% of the total cargo value.
-The port provides a stream of delivery to auto dealers in eight western states via locomotives and car-carrier trucks.
+The vehicles are largely from South Korea, Germany, Japan.
+The port provides a stream of delivery to auto dealers in a dozen western states, Canada, and Mexico via locomotives and car carrier trucks.
 While importing automobiles has long been a staple of the port, exporting them internationally began in 1996.
 This resulted from foreign automakers starting to build factories on U.S. soil in the early 1980s and domestic manufacturers seeking expansion in the international market.
+Automotive business moving through the port accounts for 85% of the total cargo value.
 Three auto processors are located less than 2 mi from the port.
-The new vehicles are inspect and accessories installed before they are delivered to the dealers.
+The new vehicles are inspected and accessories installed before they are delivered to the dealers.
 Glovis is one of the port’s largest customers.